dethebera/100-days-of-Data-Science/README.md

 <br>

-**Use the last day for completing any pending topics if any or the topics that you had to rush through because of time crunch.**
+**Use the remaining days for completing any pending topics if any or the topics that you had to rush through because of time crunch Or get started with Kaggle Competitions!**

 <br>
 <br>